Observability through logs: Centralized logging with Loki & querying via LogQL

 Try to fileter with Pods, select all

-pods then click Run Query Button. -
+backendpods then click Run Query Button.

 Click on Show Resources or Hide Resources link, to show/hide log’s metadata e.g. Namespace/Project, Pod, and Container from which the log was produced.